-Mites – Mites are nearly microscopic pests that suck the juices directly out of petunia cells.
-These cousins to the spider may cause leaves to curl or cup or flowers to discolor and stiffen.
+Mites: Mites are nearly microscopic pests that suck the juices directly out of petunia cells.
+These cousins to the spider may cause leaves to curl, cup, or flowers to discolor and stiffen.
 Spider mites also leave thin webs behind where they feed.
 Spray your petunias with neem oil once a week until all signs of mites are gone.

 Below are common diseases affecting petunia plants:

-Powdery Mildew – Powdery mildew doesn’t need soaking wet conditions thrive, but often appears where plants are spaced too tightly, obstructing air flow.
+Powdery Mildew: Powdery mildew doesn’t need soaking wet conditions to thrive, but often appears where plants are spaced too tightly, obstructing airflow.
 Look for white, powdery spots of spores that spread or cover leaves and flowers completely.
 Powdery mildew can be treated with neem oil, but you should also correct the conditions allowing this disease to get a foothold.

-Verticillium Wilt – Verticillium wilt causes an overall decline in plant vigor, often causing older leaves to wilt before younger ones, or only part of a plant to die at first.
-There is no cure for verticilliun wilt, so pull your plants and try again in pots.
+Verticillium Wilt: Verticillium wilt causes an overall decline in plant vigor, often causing older leaves to wilt before younger ones, or only part of a plant to die at first.
+There is no cure for verticillium wilt, so pull your plants and try again in pots.
 In some areas, the soil can be heated enough through soil solarization to kill the fungal pathogen.